digitalinnovationone/dio-lab-open-source/community/rafaeltenoriogama.md

 #### Mercado Livre (2021)

-Worked in the Customer Experience department in the financial sector.
+I have been worked in the Customer Experience department in the financial sector.
 My responsibilities included handling financial fraud, suspicious purchases, account risk analysis, and processing refunds.

 #### Claro Brasil S/A (2022)